galpin/hotchocolate.extensions.apollofederation/README.md

 * The type properties can specify the `@key`, `@provides` and `@requires` directives using the `GraphQLKey`, `GraphQLProvides` and `GraphQLRequires` attributes.

-* The reference resolver for the entity can be specified using the `ResolveEntity` extension method.
+* The reference resolver for the entity is be specified by adding a `ResolveEntity` (returns `T`) or `ResolveEntityAsync` (returns `Task<T>`) method to the type.

+  If you want to use a different method name or prefer to be explicit, the `EntityResolver` attribute can be used to annotate method with a matching signature.

 #### Example User Type (Annotations-based)